pulsejet/memories/docs/file-types.md

+---
+description: Steps to configure support for different image and video formats
+---

 # File type support

 Memories supports the file types supported by the Nextcloud previews app.
 If you add support for any one of the file types below, you must run `occ memories:index` to index these files.